stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (cnguyen77-stat6250): Do you need to specify the data set in a PROC SORT step?
 - *Answer* (cnguyen77-stat6250): In a PROC SORT step, you specify the DATA= option to specify the data set to sort.
 The OUT= option specifies an output data set.
 The required BY statement specifies the variable(s) to use in sorting the data.
 - *Question* (shatcher4-stat6250): What does the SORT procedure do?
+- *Answer* (asharda-stat6250): In a PROC SORT step, you specify the DATA= option to specify the data set to sort.
+The OUT= option specifies an output data set.
 - *Question* (jbettonville-stat6250): When sorting by a variable, how do we specify the direction (ascending or descending) of the sort order?
 - *Answer* (jbettonville-stat6250): By default, variables are sorted in ascending order.
 The option DESCENDING can be applied following BY but immediately before a variable if that variable should instead be sorted in descending order.
 - *Question* (aamiri2-stat6250): What are the steps in sorting you data permanently and temporarily?